FahrJo/ultimate-automizer/README.md

 * Make sure the right Java version us used as default version if running Ultimate locally.
 * Windows version only working properly by using the REST API mode since Ultimate 0.2.3 was not working on my Windows test machine properly.
-* The result representation (code highlighting, log output etc.) so far looks differently for `REST API` and `stdout` mode.
+* The result representation (code highlighting, log output etc.) so far looks differently for `rest-api` and `stdout` mode.
 This is due to the output of Ultimate in the two different modes.
-* So far there is no Dockerfile/Image available to host the REST API backend locally in a container.

 ## Release Notes

+### 0.2.0

+Change to new REST-API of Ultimate

 ### 0.1.2